-Carob powder, from the pod of the carob tree, is often marketed as a chocolate substitute.
-While it has a similar appearance to cacao powder -- made from the beans of the cacao plant -- it has a milder, sweeter taste and offers a significantly different nutritional profile.
+Carob powder, from the pod of the carob tree (Ceratonia siliqua), is often marketed as a chocolate substitute.
+While it has a similar appearance to cacao powder — made from the beans of the cacao tree (Theobroma cacao L.) — it has a milder, sweeter taste and offers a significantly different nutritional profile.

 Calories and Fiber

-A 2-tablespoon serving of carob powder boasts a fiber intake of 4.8 grams -- a significant amount when evaluating with recommendations from the Institute of Medicine of 25 to 38 grams a day for adult women and men, respectively.
-Cacao powder contains slightly less fiber, at 3.6 grams per 2-tablespoon serving.
+A 2-tablespoon serving of carob powder boasts a fiber intake of 4.8 grams — a significant amount when evaluating daily recommendations of 25 and 38 grams a day for adult women and men, respectively.
+Cacao powder contains slightly less fiber, at 4.0 grams per 2-tablespoon serving.

 Iron and Copper

 Cacao comes out ahead of carob when it comes to copper and iron content.
-A serving of cacao provides 1.5 milligrams of iron -- 9 and 19 percent of the recommended daily iron intakes for women and men, respectively -- as well as 409 micrograms of copper, or slightly less than half of your recommended daily intake.
+A 2-tablespoon serving of cacao provides 1.6 milligrams of iron — 9 and 19 percent of the recommended daily iron intakes for women and men, respectively — as well as 409 micrograms of copper, or slightly less than half of your recommended daily intake.
 Carob, on the other hand, contains a paltry 0.4 milligrams of iron and 69 micrograms of copper.

 Magnesium and Phosphorus

-A 2-tablespoon serving of cacao provides you with 54 milligrams of magnesium -- 13 percent of the recommended daily magnesium intake for women and 17 percent for men -- and also contains 79 milligrams of phosphorus, or 11 percent of the daily recommended intake.
+A 2-tablespoon serving of cacao powder provides you with 81 milligrams of magnesium — 13 percent of the recommended daily magnesium intake for women and 17 percent for men — and also contains 80 milligrams of phosphorus, or 11 percent of the daily recommended intake.
 A serving of carob, in contrast, provides just 6 milligrams of magnesium and 9 milligrams of phosphorus.

 Uses and Cooking Tips

 Instead, use carob when you seek a subtle chocolate taste.
 Stir it into oatmeal or add it to homemade fruit smoothies.
-Add more cacao to your diet by baking it into whole-grain muffins; mixing a spoonful into Greek yogurt; or heating it with almond, soy or dairy milk for healthful hot chocolate.
+Add more cacao to your diet by baking it into whole-grain muffins, mixing a spoonful into Greek yogurt or heating it with almond, soy or dairy milk for healthful hot chocolate.

 - Purdue University: Carob

-- USDA National Nutrient Database: Carob Flour
+- USDA National Nutrient Database: Premium Carob Powder

-- USDA National Nutrient Database: Cocoa, Dry Powder, Unsweetened
+- USDA National Nutrient Database: Organic Cacao Powder

-- Purdue University: Theobroma cacao L
+- Purdue University: Theobroma cacao L.